RV & Motorhome Registration in DelawarePage Overview

-Motor-homing has become a popular recreational activity for many families, individuals, and retirees.
-If you have a motor home or travel trailer that you use for recreational travel you will need to register your vehicle in Delaware.
+Motorhome travel has become a popular recreational activity for many families, individuals, and retirees.
+If you are a Delaware resident and have a motorhome, recreational vehicle (RV), or travel trailer, you will need to properly title and register the vehicle.

-Inspecting your RV is different than your car because it is taller, longer, and may even be towed.
-Some tips to keep in mind when submitting to inspections include:
+You should also inspect your RV before taking a trip to make sure that it is ready for the road.
+Inspecting your RV is different than inspecting your car because it is taller, longer, and heavier.
+Some tips to keep in mind when looking over the vehicle include:

 - Look for good tire tread.